Nursing home and Assisted Living Facilities: How to Avoid Abuse and Neglect

 CMS has a “Nursing Home Checklist” to guide people through the process of choosing elder care.
 Some of the most important things to look for in general are:

-9. Are quality of life/care issues addressed (e.g. cleanliness, pleasant smell, nice
+- Are the quality of life/care issues addressed (e.g. cleanliness, pleasant smell, nice

 lighting, comfortable furniture in common areas, peaceful atmosphere, etc.)